DataDog/libddwaf/UPGRADING.md

   "ruleset_version": "1.7.0"
 }
 ```
-The definition of the map provided for each top-level feature is generic.
-The expected keys when the top-level feature couldn't be parsed are the following:
+The definition of the map provided for each high-level feature is generic.
+The expected keys when the high-level feature couldn't be parsed are the following:
 - `error`: this key contains a string indicating the error which prevented the relevant top-level key from being parsed and will only be present in this situation.
 Since this key represents a critical parsing error, no other keys are provided when this one is present.

 An example ruleset in which the `rules_data` key had the wrong type could result in the following diagnostics: